Coronavirus canceled office clothing. These stores are in big trouble - KESQ

 Meanwhile, Ascena Retail Group, which owns Ann Taylor and Lane Bryant apparel chains, told Bloomberg it’s weighing all options to stay afloat after its business was hit hard by a pullback in clothing purchases, including officewear.
 Ascena is reportedly planning to shut at least 1,200 stores.
 It has 2,800 locations in the United States, Canada and Puerto Rico.

-The turbulence has ensnared Men’s Warehouse, too.
+The turbulence has ensnared Men’s Wearhouse, too.
 With more than 10 million men who’ve lost their jobs and millions more working from home in recent months, buying a suit is hardly a priority.
-Tailored Brands, which owns Men’s Warehouse, could be another retailer in the space mulling bankruptcy.
+Tailored Brands, which owns Men’s Wearhouse, could be another retailer in the space mulling bankruptcy.

 Ascena did not immediately respond to request for comment, and Tailored Brands declined to comment.